-- Health education, psychosocial support and post counselling services to people under quarantine, COVID-19 confirmed cases and their families are ongoing - Regional social workers provide counselling to 70 persons in quarantine in 7 regions. - A total of 463 persons in need of shelter housed at two sites. - Daily orientation of regional social workers on their role in the COVID-19 response continues in order to guide them in activities to be conducted. - A total of 461 persons in need of shelter housed at two sites
+- Health education, psychosocial support and post counselling services to people under quarantine, COVID-19 confirmed cases and their families are ongoing - Regional social workers provide counselling to 70 persons in quarantine in 7 regions. - A total of 463 persons in need of shelter housed at two sites. - Daily orientation of regional social workers on their role in the COVID-19 response continues in order to guide them in activities to be conducted.

-- Health education, psychosocial support services provided, as well as food and other material distributed at places where persons in need of shelter are placed is ongoing. - MTC continue to provide lunch for the persons without shelter at the two sites in Windhoek - Negotiations underway with a total of 160 persons in need of shelter who are refusing to still to be placed. - Assessment of persons in need of shelter commenced on 16 April and will continue until 25 April 2020.
-A total of 161 needs assessment forms were completed by 22 April 2020. - Two (2) telephonic and 22 face to face counselling sessions were conducted. - Finalize need assessment of persons in need of shelter and compile report with recommendations for relevant authorities for planning and implementation.
+- · A total of 461 persons in need of shelter housed at two sites - Health education, psychosocial support services provided, as well as food and other material distributed at places where persons in need of shelter are placed is ongoing. - MTC continue to provide lunch for the persons without shelter at the two sites in Windhoek - Negotiations underway with a total of 160 persons in need of shelter who are refusing to still to be placed. - Finalize need assessment of persons in need of shelter and compile report with recommendations for relevant authorities for planning and implementation.